Eddy98/Systems-Design-Fundamentals/README.md

 Notes: A protocol is just an agreed upon set of rules for an interaction between 2 parties.
 Modern internet essentially runs following the IP.

+The modern internet runs on IP.
+This means that when a machine or a client interacts with another machine, the data is sent in the from a an **IP packet**.
+IP packets have 2 main sections, the IP headers and the payload (data).

 A handshake is a special TCP interaction when a PC contacts another, saying "hey i wanna connect" and the other PC responds.
 After these the 2 machines are free to talk to another.
+TCP is a more powerful wrapper around the IP.
+It still lacks a more robust framework that devs can rely on.

+HTTP build on top of TCP. it gives a higher level abstraction, the request/response pattern.

 Key Terms:

+- **IP Address:** An address given to each machine connected to the public internet.
+IPv4 addresses consist of four numbers separated by dots: **a.b.c.d** where all four numbers are between 0 and 255.
+Special values include:
+  - **127.0.0.1:** Your own local machine.
+Also referred to as localhost.
+  - **192.168.x.y:** Your private network.
+For instance, your machine and all machines on your private network will usually have 192.168 prefix

 - **IP - Internet Protocol:** .
 This network protocol outlines how almost all machine-to-machine communications should happen in the world.
 Other